winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. On https://wing.cloud website click on sign in.
 2. Authenticate using your GitHub account.
-3. After signinig in, you will be redirected to https://wing.cloud/dashboard.
+3. After signing in, you will be redirected to https://wing.cloud/dashboard.

 #### Redirect to sign-in process from a Preview Environment URL (#2)